garraflavatra/trmclr/README.md

 # trmclr

-- Easy terminal colors, ported from the Deno standard library.
+Easy terminal colors, ported from the Deno standard library.

 - Supports Node.js, browsers, Deno, and probably some other environments.
 - Comes with 45 colors and helpers.
 - Respects [`NO_COLOR`](http://no-color.org/).
 - No dependencies.
-- Allows for tree-shaking.
+- Tree-shakeable.

 ## Colors and helpers